netobserv/network-observability-operator/docs/FlowCollector.md

-IPFIX contains IPFIX-related settings for the flow reporter
+IPFIX contains the settings of an IPFIX-based flow reporter.
+This section should not be defined if the ebpf section is already defined

 <table>
     <thead>